manheicatherine/Northcoder-course/README.md

 ### Be the tortoise, not the hare 🐢 🐰

 Take your time with this content.
-You're here to learn, it isn't a race to a finish line.
-Maybe try chipping away at this repo in small regular sessions.
+You're here to learn, it isn't a race to the finish line.

+The purpose of this precourse is to build your skills up by giving you a playground to explore concepts.
+While we'd like you to complete this, you're not expected to fly through these in one day.

+Try chipping away at this repo in small regular sessions.

+Some days may be tougher than others.
+Remember those frustrating times are just as much of the developing experience as the days you feel on top of the code.
+Keep talking to us and peers, all of us have been or are in the same position and we all get through it.

+Although it's easy to do, don't compare yourself to others.
+This is a personal learning journey.
+If anything it's nice to look back on what YOU were able to do a month ago compared to now... aka you're smashing it 🎉

 ---